 I’ll be busy as I can be on the Missouri River,on days off I attend to explore and fish as much as possible.If you can get out this way let us know.We have some space and being here in Montana is good for the soul.

-From a Calgary Fly-Fishing perspective the relationship between The Bow River and The City is extremely unique.The “famous” stretch of the Bow River referred to as The “lower” Bow River is where the action is.Depending on who you talk to this section starts at Fish Creek Provincial Park while Calgary Fly-Fishers may contend that it starts just above the Calf Robe Bridge where the first Sewage Treatment Plant pumps affluent into the river.What makes this part of the river so prolific is the nutrient load that is pumped into the river via Calgary’s Sewage treatment plants which aids in the obscene growth rate Bow River Trout are famous for.This where The Bow River begins to leave the urban sprawl of Calgary behind as menders through farm and ranch land, heading east to join the Oldman River where together they form The South Saskatchewan River eventually flowing into Hudson’s Bay.
+From a Calgary Fly-Fishing perspective the relationship between The Bow River and The City is extremely unique.The “famous” stretch of the Bow River referred to as The “lower” Bow River is where the action is.Depending on who you talk to this section starts at Fish Creek Provincial Park while some Calgary Fly-Fishers may contend that it starts just above the Calf Robe Bridge where the Bonny Brook Sewage Treatment Plant pumps treated affluent into the river.This nutrient load is the reason why the Lower Bow River has a large biomass aiding in the obscene growth rate Bow River Trout are famous for.It’s also at Fish Creek Park where The Bow River begins to leave the urban sprawl of Calgary behind as menders through farm and ranch land, heading east to join the Oldman River where together they form The South Saskatchewan River eventually flowing into Hudson’s Bay.

 Bow River Fly-Fishing Guide Gavin Stookes with a Lower Bow River Brown Trout and a very happy client